![]() |

 Wine grown and produced in the UK (very good but expensive!)

-Gave a little money to a small (that's important) UK loans charity.
+I gave a little money to a small local UK loans charity

-I've stopped buying from Starbucks and Subway and gone to Greggs!
+I've stopped buying Starbucks and Subway and gone to Greggs!

 Anyway, chin-up!
 It can only get better (can't it?)